 With Grace B. Bold Pieces

 The Ann Elizabeth is for sure perfect post-mastectomy.
 It comes in the colors Warm Grey and Black.
 In this post, I’m wearing it in black.
 The reason that the Ann Elizabeth is perfect for mastectomies and breast surgeries is that it has pockets for the drains!
+The built in drain pockets makes it easier to keep them secure and out of the way.
 As you can tell in my photos, you can’t see any bulging.
 I borrowed some drains (not attached to me) so I could test out if they really work.
 And it totally did!

 The Eileen is slightly different from the Ann Elizabeth because it doesn’t have any pockets for drains.
 This is great for surgeries that don’t require drains afterwards.
 This wrap can be used so you can easily take on and off your top.
 It also comes in the color Warm Grey and Black.
 I wore the Eileen in Warm Grey.

 I’m seriously obsessed with the style.
-It’s so chic!!
+It’s so chic and it helped me feel good about myself!

 For sizing, I do think they run big.
 I normally wear a size small and I am wearing an XS for both tops.
 For reference, I’m 5’4″ and my chest is 32C.
 I usually wear a size small or size 4 in tops.